DominicKlukas/gradschool/obsidian/FirstVault/Idea.md

 - Representation and Invariance in Reinforcement Learning
 - Invariant Policy Optimization: Towards Stronger Generalization in Reinforcement Learning
 - Symmetries-enhanced Multi-Agent Reinforcement Learning
+	- This is a theoretical paper.
+They show that if the dynamics and rewards of a multi agent RL problem with very many agents are the same up to some bound,
 - Exploiting Approximate Symmetry for Efficient Multi-Agent Reinforcement Learning
+	- For each of your agents, you learn an embedding into a space, where you are using an equivariant network, to make up for the fact that not every agent is exactly the same.
 - Can Euclidean Symmetry be Leveraged in Reinforcement Learning and Planning?
+	- Generalizes the SO2 paper to E(d), but essentially the same.
 - Koopman Q-learning: Offline Reinforcement Learning via Symmetries of Dynamics
 - Port-Hamiltonian Neural ODE Networks on Lie Groups For Robot Dynamics Learning and Control
 - Clebsch-Gordan Transformer: Fast and Global Equivariant Attention